scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 ## How to normalise features

-There are two main [methods][sklearn preprocessing] which are [typically used][sebastianraschka] to normalise features, and a third which is less common.
+There are two main [methods][sklearn preprocessing] which are [typically used][sebastianraschka] to normalise features (range scaling and Z-scoring), and a third (robust scaling) which is less common.

 ### Max-min or range scaling

-For max-min scaling, we subtract the minimum value from every sample and divide by the difference between the maximum and minimum.
+With max-min scaling, we subtract the minimum value from every sample and divide by the difference between the maximum and minimum.

 $$ x'_i = \frac{x_i - \min(x)}{\max(x) - \min(x)} $$

-This method is susceptible to outliers at either end of the distribution of samples.
+This method is highly influenced by outliers at either end of the distribution of samples.
 Such outliers compress the range within which the majority of samples lie.

 ### Z-scoring (standardisation)